-Forms and Guidance Materials can be found at: http://cms.sbcounty.gov/lus/Planning/Handouts.aspx

-- 1. Financially Responsible Party Information Form - 2.
-Property Owner Certification Form - 3.
-Proof of property ownership: - Recorded Grant Deed (or Quitclaim Deed with the previous Grant Deed) for each lot or parcel listed on the application OR A copy of a current Preliminary Title Report (issued within 60 days of application submission).
+SUMITAL MATERIALS CHECKEST 1.
+2. and Guidance Materials can be found at: http://cms.sbcounty.gov/lus/Planning/Handouts.aspx Financially Responsible Party Information Form Property Owner Certification Form Proof of property ownership: ■ Recorded Grant Deed (or Quitclaim Deed with the previous Grant Deed) for each lot or parcel listed on the application OR ■ A copy of a current Preliminary Title Report (issued within 60 days of application submission).
+5. 6.
+7. 8.
 NOTE: If a trustee is listed as the property owner, a copy of the trust agreement is required.
 For Grant Deeds that list Corporations, Partnerships, or Fictitious Firms as the Grantor or Grantee, a certified copy of each of the Articles of Incorporation including statement of officers; the Partnership Papers (limited or general); or the recorded Fictitious Business Name Statement naming the owner(s) of the firm is required.

-- 4. Letter of Intent - 5.
-Tentative Parcel Map - 6.
-Hazardous Waste Site Certification - ☐ 7.
-Adequate Service Certification for Water - 8.
-Adequate Service Certification for Sewer - 9.
-Existing land use map showing the project boundary and surrounding property within 500 feet including: - Natural contours at not more than 500 foot intervals from a USGS or similar legible topographic map. - Existing land uses including structure, roads, excavations, major overhead or underground utilities, and other improvement. - Significant open space features such as prominent ridgelines and knolls, view windows, scenic corridors, drainage ways, and tree stands. - 10.
-PROPOSED and use plan (sketch plans or schematic diagrams are acceptable) delineating: - Land use residential densities, housing types, village core, schools, parks, natural open space, industrial, commercial, etc. Note any modified development standards. - Circulation streets, highways, trails, and paths.
-Note modified street standards. - Approved and/or existing projects on adjacent properties. - Drainage lined channels, improved unlined channels, and unimproved drainage courses. - 11.
-Preliminary drainage study prepared by a registered Civil Engineer. - 12.
+Letter of Intent Tentative Parcel Map Hazardous Waste Site Certification Adequate Service Certification for Water Adequate Service Certification for Sewer Existing land use map showing the project boundary and surrounding property within 500 feet including: Natural contours at not more than 500 foot intervals from a USGS or similar legible topographic map.
+Existing land uses including structure, roads, excavations, major overhead or underground utilities, and other improvement.
+Significant open space features such as prominent ridgelines and knolls, view windows, scenic corridors, drainage ways, and tree stands.
+PROPOSED land use plan (sketch plans or schematic diagrams are acceptable) delineating: Land use - residential densities, housing types, village core, schools, parks, natural open space, industrial, commercial, etc. Note any modified development standards.
+Circulation - streets, highways, trails, and paths.
+Note modified street standards.
+Approved and/or existing projects on adjacent properties.
+Drainage - lined channels, improved unlined channels, and unimproved drainage courses.
+Preliminary drainage study prepared by a registered Civil Engineer.
 Slope Analysis map prepared by a registered Civil Engineer if the project is on any natural slopes that are 15% or greater.
 Include calculations of minimum open space and natural open space requirements.
 The slope map shall use a pixel size of 5,000 sq. ft. and shall have an aspect ratio of 1 to 4 or less.